Murderer Timothy Taylor charged with breaching parole, back in court today and facing recall to prison - NZ Herald

 Lisa Blakie's family were told of the decision shortly after the hearing concluded.

-Her father Doug, now believes Taylor, while involved in the murder, did not physically kill his daughter.
+Her father Doug now believes Taylor, while involved in the murder, did not physically kill his daughter.

 He told the Herald he was not surprised by the decision to release Taylor.